mixuala/adventures-in-AI/Lab: tensorflow playground.md

 ## Classification Challenge: predict blue or orange dots found in a 2D space
 > “Pretty much anything that a normal person can do in <1 sec, we can now automate with AI.” –Andrew Ng
 ### Man vs Machine
-Predict blue or orange dots a
+Predict blue or orange dots after viewing a sample of the data:
--	humans: draw a line to separate blue/orange
+-	**Humans:** draw a line to separate blue/orange
--	AI: predict blue or orange based on 2D features
+-	**AI:** learn a model from 2D data to predict blue or orange based on 2D features

 ## TF Playground Overview
 1. Data (Classification)